usersina/oracle-xe-11g-docker/README.md

 ![sqldeveloper-login](./media/sqldeveloper-login.JPG)

-- To stop the containers, simply close the SQLDeveloper window and
+- To stop the containers, simply do a stop

 ```
 make stop
 ```

+Note that this will neither delete your OracleDB data nor your SQLDeveloper pereferences.
+In order to do just that, you would have to `make delete`.

 ## II.
-Extra setup
+Extra setup (TODO: Configure HR sample script)

 You might also want to unlock the HR account to have access to the [HR (or Human Resources) schema](https://www.webucator.com/article/oracles-demo-hr-schema/) which is just a collection of useful tables often used for testing.